whitestarballoon/Static-Public/README.md

-White Star Static Tracking Page
+White Star Static Tracking Page.
 ===============================

 This is the White Star Balloon Static Tracking Page.
 This page uses Javascript to receive command messages, download data from Amazon S3, and display the data to the user.